 It has always been accepted that large corporates are big and powerful, but slow and inflexible.
 And that smaller businesses are far more nimble, yet far more limited.
 But what if all that were no longer the case?
 What if technology, the great leveller, had changed things for good?
 Today, startups and small firms have the same access to apps and infrastructure as global giants.
 Clouds don’t care how big you are when they charge by the gigabyte.
-Now small business are nimble and unlimited, meaning they are free to become more ambitious.
+Now small businesses are nimble and unlimited, meaning they are free to become more ambitious.

 What stands in the way of small firms adopting the latest connected technology?
 Put simply, they have too many other things to think about.
 They don’t have time to read the manual.
 Or research the options.
 They don’t have time to train people in new things.
 Or to undertake technical support.
 Things need to ‘just work’.
 Be obvious and intuitive.
 And ideally not involve dealing with twenty new suppliers.